cryptomilk2021/kucoin-lending/README.rst

 auto-lend feature by cancelling orders that have been sitting around for a given number of hours

-It than goes and relends these assets
+It than goes and re-lends these assets

 Ideally to be run as a cron job

+An overview of the program https://youtu.be/nXDBVaByEZU

 Features
 --------